Daphney24/AlbertHeinAssessment/README.md

 * Step 2 : Add dependencies in pom.xml
 * Step 3 : Add testing plugin
 * Step 4 : Create tests
-* Step 5 : Run and verify
+* Step 5 : Run and Verify
+**Note the run and verify are only applicable if API exist

 ### Installation (pre-requisites)
 1. JDK 1.8+ (make sure Java class path is set)